Megan Fox: 2010s: Rise to prominence

+2020s work

 In 2020, Fox starred opposite Josh Duhamel in the family comedy film Think Like a Dog, which was released on video on demand on June 9, 2020.
 Also that year, she starred in the lead role of the action film Rogue, which was released on August 28, 2020.

-In 2021 she starred in the thrillers, Midnight in the Switchgrass opposite Emile Hirsch and Bruce Willis, directed by Randall Emmett, and Till Death, directed by S.K.
+In 2021 she starred in two thrillers: Midnight in the Switchgrass opposite Emile Hirsch and Bruce Willis, directed by Randall Emmett; and Till Death, directed by S.K.
 Dale.

 In 2022 Fox starred in the drama comedy Big Gold Brick, alongside Oscar Isaac, Andy García, Lucy Hale, and Emory Cohen, directed by Brian Petsos.

-Upcoming projects

-Fox will feature as a voice role in Naya Legend of the Golden Dolphins, a 3D documentary film.
-The story is told by an ensemble cast, including Kate Winslet, Elliot Page, Gerard Butler, James Franco, Julian Lennon, Diego Luna, Cheech Marin, Whoopi Goldberg, Isabella Rossellini, and Daryl Hannah.
-Fox will play crime boss Alana in thriller film Johnny & Clyde with Tyson Ritter.
-Fox will play a role in the film Taurus, a musical drama, alongside Machine Gun Kelly, Naomi Wild, and Lil Tjay.
+Fox also played a role in the film Taurus, a musical drama, alongside Machine Gun Kelly, Naomi Wild, and Lil Tjay.

+In 2023, Fox was featured on the cover of the Sports Illustrated Swimsuit Issue.
+Fox played crime boss Alana in the 2023 thriller film Johnny & Clyde with Tyson Ritter.
+Fox played Gina in the fourth Expendables film, Expend4bles, and voiced Nitara in the video game Mortal Kombat 1, both released in September of the same year.

+In November 2023, Fox released her first book, titled Pretty Boys Are Poisonous, a collection of her own poetry.
+Fox starred as Alice, a lifelike artificially intelligent android, in Subservience, which was released in September 2024.
+In December 2025, Fox will voice Toy Chica in upcoming film, Five Nights at Freddy's 2.